bariew/yii2-tools/README.md

 Yii2 tools for web development.
 ===================

-1. FileBehavior - for uploading files, saving, showing, processing images.
+1. behaviors/FileBehavior - for uploading files, saving, showing, processing images.
+2. widgets/UrlView - for rendering any controller partial response (for rbac access to widget content).